astronomer/docs/astro/runtime-providers-versions.md

 Astro Runtime packages specific versions of Airflow Providers with each of its releases.

-You will find below the list of Airflow Providers packaged with each Astro Runtime version.
+You will find below the list of Airflow Providers and corresponding versions packaged with each Astro Runtime version.

 ## Runtime version 9.4.0